sc0000/viz2-attention-tracking/README.md

 ## Note

-An earlier version of this project used vertex color painting instead of render targets, which was then discarded, since it required somewhat ordered and rather dense asset topology, which wasn't workable with the imported Rhinoceros assets this project was made to work with.
+An earlier version of this project used vertex color painting instead of render targets.
+That didn't work, since it required somewhat ordered and rather dense asset topologies which the Rhinoceros assets this project was made to work with wouldn't necessarily possess.
-However, a side product of this was another small Unreal Engine plugin to automatically increase vertex density of cuboids along the longest two axes, to enable vertex color painting on walls, floors, and ceilings.
+However, a side product of this detour was another small Unreal Engine plugin to automatically increase vertex density of cuboids along the longest two axes, to enable vertex color painting on walls, floors, and ceilings.
 This plugin can be found [here](https://github.com/sc0000/ue-cuboid-subdivider).